-Peach, Blueberry & Blackberry Cobbler Bites
+Peach, Blueberry and Blackberry Cobbler Bites

 Occasionally I have flashes of foodie brilliance.

-The other day I had an assortment of leftover fruits, including a half-pint of blueberries that were about 12 hours from molding – just on the brink.
-Like, go to sleep and the blueberries are fine, wake up in the morning and they’re moldy.
-Don’t you hate that?
+The other day I had an assortment of leftover fruits, including a half-pint of blueberries that were about twelve hours from molding—just on the brink.

 And, so with a “girls’ night in” later that evening I came up with the brilliant (there’s that word again) idea of making cobbler bites.
-Bite-sized miniature rounds of ooey-gooey cobbler goodness.

 Sounds delish, right?